 Brian commenced his career with the State Electricity Commission of Victoria (SECV) in the Latrobe Valley and worked in a variety of roles and was promoted to General Manager level.
-On privatization Brian joined a newly created private power entity in a senior management role and took up management positions in HR, Operations and Marketing.
+On privatisation Brian joined a newly created private power entity in a senior management role and took up management positions in HR, Operations and Marketing.

-Outside of work Brian is an experienced Board member with more than 11 years as member of the West Gippsland Healthcare Group and has served as Chair and vice Chair for 7of those years.
+Outside of work Brian has been an experienced Board member with more than 11 years as a member of the West Gippsland Healthcare Group and has served as Chair and vice-Chair for seven of those years.
 In addition he has been a member of the Agribusiness Gippsland board for four years.
 He is currently a board member of Food and Fibre Gippsland.

 Along with his wife he runs a small stud beef farm in West Gippsland.